5- Star Podiatrist Treats Arthritis in Waxahachie, Ennis, & Corsicana, TX

 Do you have pain or stiffness in your joints?
 If yes, you may have arthritis and need the help from our podiatrists.
 Although there are more than 100 forms of arthritis, there are two main types that affect the feet- osteoarthritis and rheumatoid arthritis.
 Both of these forms of arthritis can cause severe pain and deformity if not properly treated.

-Thanks to our state-of-the-art technology in all 3 of our locations, you can experience our award-winning treatment for foot and ankle arthritis locally at Family Foot & Ankle Centers.
+Thanks to our state-of-the-art technology at all 3 of our locations, you can experience our award-winning treatment for foot and ankle arthritis locally at Family Foot & Ankle Centers.

 What Types of Arthritis Can Affect the Feet and Ankles?